grea09/color/article/article.md

 # Introduction {-}

 Until the end of the 90s, Plan-Space Planning (PSP) was generally preferred by the automated planning community.
 Its early commitment, expressivity, and flexibility were clear advantages over State-Space Planning (SSP).
 However, more recently, drastic improvements in state search planning was made possible by advanced and efficient heuristics.
 This allowed those planners to scale up more efficiently than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001], LAMA [@richter_lama_2011] and Fast Downward Stone Soup [@roger_fast_2014].
 This evolution led to a preference for performances upon other aspects of the problem of automated planning.
-Some of these aspects can be more easily addressed in Partial Order Planning (POP).
-For example POP, has can take advantage of least commitment [@mccluskey_engineering_1997] that offers more flexibility with a final plan that describes only the necessary order of the actions considered without forcing a particular sequence.
+However, some of these aspects can be more easily addressed in Partial Order Planning (POP), also known as Partial Order Causal Link (POCL) planning.
+For example POP, can take advantage of least commitment [@mccluskey_engineering_1997] that offers more flexibility with a final plan that describes only the necessary order of the actions considered without forcing a particular sequence.
 POP has been proven to be well suited for multi-agent planning [@kvarnstrom_planning_2011] and temporal planning [@benton_temporal_2012] <!-- Refs from [@shekhar_learning_2016] -->.
 These advantages made UCPOP [@penberthy_ucpop_1992] one of the preferred POP planner of its time with works made to port some of its characteristics into state-based planning [@gazen_combining_1997].
 Related works already tried to explore new ideas to make POP into an attractive alternative to regular state-based planners like the appropriately named "Reviving partial order planning" [@nguyen_reviving_2001] and VHPOP [@younes_vhpop_2003].
 More recent efforts [@coles_forwardchaining_2010; @sapena_combining_2014] are trying to adapt the powerful heuristics from state-based planning to POP's approach.
 An interesting approach of these last efforts is found in [@shekhar_learning_2016] with meta-heuristics based on offline training on the domain.
 However, we clearly note that only a few papers lay the emphasis upon plan quality using POP [@ambite_planning_1997; @estlin_learning_1997].
-This work is the base of our project for an intelligent robotic system that can use plan and goal inference to help dependent persons to accomplish tasks.
+The present paper lays the base for our project for an intelligent robotic system that aims to use inverted planning for plan inference in order to help dependent persons to accomplish tasks.
 This project is based on the works of Ramirez et al. [@ramirez_plan_2009] on inverted planning for plan inference.
 This context led us to seek ways to improve POP with better refining techniques and resolver selection.
 Since we need to handle data derived from limited robotic sensors, we need a way for the planner to be able to be resilient to basic corruption on its input.
 Another aspect of this work lies in the fact that the final system will need to compute online planning with a feed of observational data.
 In order to achieve this we need a planner that can:

 * repair and optimize existing plans,
 * perform online planning efficiently